 Discourse levels of NLP start to look at more than one sentence.
 The use of an anaphora resolution is the most significant part of this step.

 I do not like this service provider.
 I am going to find another one.

 In these sentences, only one would make sense on its own.
 I am going to find another one would mean nothing other than the person is going to find another “something.”
 That could mean that the person has already found a four-leaf clover, and is going to find another one, or any other second object, or third, and so on.

 However, using anaphora resolution, NLP programs will see the two sentences together and work out that another means a different, and one implies service provider.

 If we look back at the Syntactic Analysis step, Carbon offsetting holidays.
 It’s our greenest idea yet; it’s means Carbon offsetting holidays.

 Pragmatic levels of NLP deal with the real-world meanings of communication.
 This section is where programs such as Siri, Bixby, and Alexa all excel in their capabilities.
-Not only can they breakdown the meanings of individual words and sentences, but they can also decide what the purpose of those words and sentences are.
+Not only can they break down the meanings of individual words and sentences, but they can also decide what the purpose of those words and sentences is.